Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 Daniel snorted - and what a strange thing *that* was, to breath through a thing the People didn’t have at all - and turned back up the ramp.
 "I think I might be able to wheeze and gasp my way through that, sure."

-Vemik wasn’t sure, but that sounded a little like Yan complaining about…well, anything really.
+Vemik wasn’t sure, but that sounded a little like Yan complaining about... well, anything really.
 He had *many* different complaining faces.
-Some had smiles, some had scowls, others seemed more about luring someone to his hut…
+Some had smiles, some had scowls, others seemed more about luring someone to his hut...

 This one seemed more playful.

 Daar took off his lifting harness again and twisted back so that his foot could scratch where it had rested.

 "Okay!" he said, and hopped down into the trench.
-"Let’s build us a foundation…"
+"Let’s build us a foundation..."

 ---